irfanhakim-as/linux-wiki/topics/nix.md

 This details the post-installation steps for a complete Lix/Nix setup:

 1. By default, there might not be a (software) channel available on the system for you to install packages from.
-In such a case, [add the `nixpkgs` channel](#adding-a-channel) (`https://nixos.org/channels/nixpkgs-unstable`) on the system.
+If that is the case, [add the `nixpkgs` channel](#adding-a-channel) (`https://nixos.org/channels/nixpkgs-unstable`) on the system.

 2. On a non-NixOS system, graphical applications (i.e. Alacritty, MPV, etc.) may not work out of the box: